-When preparing their financial report, entities should also consider the impact of the following developments:
+When preparing their annual financial statements, entities should also consider the impact of the following developments:

-- Inflation and rising interest rates see In depth INT2022-12 Navigating HKFRS in periods of rising inflation and interest rates. - Climate change see Appendix G. - Russia/Ukraine conflicts see In depth INT2022-05 Accounting implications of the Russia/Ukraine conflicts. - 4.
+- 1. Inflation and high interest rates see In depth INT2022-12 Navigating IFRS in periods of rising inflation and interest rates. - 2.
+Effects of climate change on measurement, particularly when making estimates and judgements, in connection with all line items, including significant events.
+The effects of climate-related impacts, risks and opportunities will be different for every entity, and entities should take their specific facts and circumstances into consideration see Appendix G for more detail on possible considerations for specific line items. - 3.
+Geopolitical conflicts see In depth INT2024-04 Accounting implications of geopolitical conflicts. - 4.
 Whether an economy has become hyperinflationary or has ceased to be hyperinflationary see Viewpoint for regular updates on economies that are identified as hyperinflationary.